dready92/10er10/UPGRADE.md

 - linked informations when displaying an artist, an album or a genre
 - new configuration file to keep local settings from being overwritten : Now if you change some value, save it in the file **config.local.js**.
+- client-side router using backbone.js
+- playlist list autoscroll if currently playing song is not visible
+- download link is back

 Upgrade from 0.4 to 0.5
 =======================